kelvinbksoh/yolov3_tf2.0/README.md

 python detect.py
 ```

-TODO..
+### TODO..
-Writing custom loss function using GIOU and IOU for the bounding boxes.
+- Writing custom loss function using GIOU and IOU for the bounding boxes.
+- To implement training metrics using subclassing.
+- To implement custom loss functions using subclassing.

 ## References

-This is a implementation of YoloV3 for my first very own learning journey into the YoloV3 object detection algorithm.
+This is a small implementation of YoloV3 object detection algorithm for my very first own learning journey.
 Some ideas are references from various open source YoloV3 implementation.

 - https://github.com/pjreddie/darknet
     - Official YoloV3 paper.